 The third part of the experimental procedure was completed immediately after each final ordering answer was submitted.
-Participants were asked to express their level of confidence in their answer, again on a 5-point scale, were 1 was 'not confident at all' and 5 was 'extremely confident'.
+Participants were asked to express their level of confidence in their answer, again on a 5-point scale, where 1 was not confident at all and 5 was extremely confident.

-A Thurstonian Model of Ranking
+3. A Thurstonian model of ranking

 We use a previously developed Thurstonian model of how people complete ranking tasks (Steyvers, Lee, Miller, & Hemmer, 2009).
-Originally, this model was developed in the context of the 'wisdom of the crowd' phenomenon as applied to order data.
+Originally, this model was developed in the context of the "wisdom of the crowd" phenomenon for ranking data.
 The basic wisdom of the crowd idea is that the average of the answers of many individuals may be as good as or better than all of the individual answers (Surowiecki, 2004).
 An important component in developing good group answers is weighting those individuals who know more, and so the model we use already is designed to accommodate individual differences in expertise.

-We first illustrate the model intuitively, and explain how its parameters can be interpreted in terms of levels of knowledge and expertise.
+We first illustrate the model intuitively and explain how its parameters can be interpreted in terms of levels of knowledge and expertise.
 We then provide some more formal details, including some information about the inference procedures we used to fit the model to our data.